An Annotated Graph Model with Differential Degree Heterogeneity for Directed Networks: Estimation

 where $\lambda$ is a tuning parameter and $\Theta = \R^n_+ \times \R^n_+ \times \R \times \R^p$ is the parameter space.
-Note that we have used the same amount of penalty on $\alpha$ and $\beta$ because $b_+=d_+$.
-The objective function in \eqref{Eq: Penalized llhd with covariates0} is similar to the penalized logistic regression with an $\ell_1$ penalty and thus can be easily solved thanks to the many algorithms developed to compute the latter.
+For simplicity, we have used the same amount of penalty on $\alpha$ and $\beta$ because $b_+=d_+$.
+The objective function in \eqref{Eq: Penalized llhd with covariates0} is similar to the penalized logistic regression with an $\ell_1$ penalty and thus can be easily solved.
 In this paper, we use the solver in the \textsf{R} package \texttt{glmnet} \citep{glmnet}.
 The similarity of our estimator to the LASSO estimator makes our estimation approach extremely scalable.